Lalor Football Club

 Lalor Football Club is an Australian rules football club located 18 km north of Melbourne in the suburb of Lalor, Victoria which has a population of 19,561 c.
 2006.
 The club fields a Senior and a Reserves team and for the 2019 Season fielded a combined U 19's team with North Heidelberg known as Bulldog Bloods and affiliated with the Northern Football Netball League.

 Lalor first fielded a senior team in the Panton Hill Football League in 1964.
 After winning premierships in 1966 and 1967 the club transferred to the Diamond Valley Football League in 1968.

 For many years the Kernaghan family were heavily involved in the club, Mrs K was there every week selling raffle tickets while over the years her 7 boys played.
-She remained active in the club up until her passing in 1994.
+She remained active in the club up until her death in 1994.